-Company – Sundays were no-work days and you went to visit.
+Sundays were no-work days, and you went to visit.
 Don’t you love hearing the words ‘went to visit’?
 Not only does it have a nostalgic ring to it but the Sunday afternoon visit carried a certain sacredness to it.
-It really was a special time set apart from the workweek and the weekend for visiting friends and families.
-The Sunday lunch was finished, dishes cleaned, kitchen floor swept and it was off to grandma’s house.
+It was a special time set apart from the workweek for visiting friends and families.
+The Sunday lunch was finished, dishes cleaned, kitchen floor swept, and it was off to grandma’s house.
 So the big Saturday bake was getting ready to feed the family for the week and any possible guests that stopped by on the weekend.

-The kids were home – Yes, the kids had chores and I think this freed up some time for grandma to be in the kitchen and at the same time monitor the kids’ work.
+Yes, the kids had chores, and I think this freed up some time for grandma to be in the kitchen and at the same time monitor the kids’ work.
 But even better, they could learn from their mom in the kitchen.
-Whether your teaching or not, just cooking with the kids close by is a great lesson.
+Whether you’re teaching or not, just cooking with the kids close by is a great lesson.
 It gives them the idea that they can do it too and maybe through a little osmosis they will develop a love for home cooking.
 There’s nothing like the hustle and bustle of a kitchen!

 Pictured above is a roll with peach jelly made by my neighbor Sandy and a fried bologna sandwich (my dad’s favorite) with tomato from our garden.
 I hope this gives you a sense of how simple it is to incorporate homemade bread into your life especially when using a dough that’s easy to make and can be refrigerated and used when needed.
 The best part – the taste and freshness!

-There’s a reason a recipe to makes it through generations and for grandma’s refrigerator dough it has to be simplicity and true goodness.
-In my post on Honey Oatmeal Bread , I share a little about my relationship with bread baking and this recipe is right there when it comes to the naturalness of making your own and all the enjoyment that comes with it.
+There’s a reason a recipe makes it through generations and for grandma’s refrigerator dough it has to be simplicity and taste.
+In my post on Honey Oatmeal Bread, I share a little about my relationship with bread baking and this recipe is right there when it comes to the naturalness of making your own and all the enjoyment that comes with it.
 Yumalicious!

 Please consider giving this recipe a try.
-If you do try it, pop in a comment for the Sock box 10 community.
+If you do try it, please consider leaving a comment for the Sock Box 10 community.
 We want to hear from you!
 Maybe you have another creative way to use the dough.
-Also, if you are on Pinterest, please consider pinning the images and the recipe will be there for you.
+Also, if you are on Pinterest, please consider pinning the images, and the recipe will be there for you.
 It’s fun!